What is a California Noncompete Agreement?

-For employees wishing to move from one company to another within the same industry, noncompete agreements in your employment contract cannot stop you from leaving your old company or being hired at a new one.
+For employees wishing to move from one company to another, noncompete agreements cannot stop you from leaving your old company.
+The also cannot prevent you from being hired at a new one.
 However, there are California employment laws in place to prevent you from using confidential information or trade secrets after you leave a job.
-If you sign an agreement not to use your employer’s trade secrets to compete in the same business market, that contract is probably enforceable by law.
+If you sign an agreement not to use your employer’s trade secrets, then that contract is probably enforceable by law.

 What Should I Do If I Signed a Noncompete Agreement?

 Noncompete agreements are usually unenforceable in California, but many companies try to find ways around these state laws.
 If a company has locations nationwide, for example, they may try to enforce non-compete agreements from a completely different state.
-Some companies will also try to include specific locations in their non-compete agreements, which attempt to prevent former employees from joining or starting companies within limited locations.
+Some companies will also try to include specific locations in their non-compete agreements.

 If you have signed or been asked to sign a California noncompete agreement, a Los Angeles employment attorney from the Law Offices of Kesluk, Silverstein & Jacob can help.
 We can look over any contract and tell you if it is legal under California state law.
 Contact us online or call (310) 273-3180 for a free claim review.